MADAM ALCHEMIST is now running in Canberra.

 How long does it take:

-Theoretically 1 hour, but usually closer to 2.
-Allow 2.5 hours if you can, and advise me if anyone in your team has specific time restrictions.
+Theoretically 1 hour, but usually closer to 2 as people want to talk about it afterwards, and it can’t begin until everyone is present and had signed disclaimers.
+Allow 2.5 hours if you can, and advise me/Carol if anyone in your team has specific time restrictions.

 It’s great for wheelchair users (because you can play sitting at a table—although your team members will need to cooperate to pass things close enough for you to examine).